-Experts are running shoe geeks, who post reviews at youtube, directly at RunRepeat or at their own websites.
+Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

-The Adidas New York was inspired by the 80s running shoe and has undergone makeover for today’s fashion.
-It has a Nubuck leather overlays on the mesh upper that gives a luxurious look.
-The EVA midsole has foxing details that add aesthetic appeal to this kick.
-It is offered in various colorways that make it suitable for any casual occasions.
+The Adidas New York was inspired by the 80s running shoe and has undergone a makeover for today’s fashion.
+It has a Nubuck leather overlay on the mesh upper that gives a luxurious look.
+The EVA midsole has foxing detail that adds aesthetic appeal to this kick.
+It is offered in various monochromatic colorways with often contrasting side stripes and tongue that make it suitable for any casual occasions.